Peer Teaching Program

 Peer Teacher Program

-The Diamond Peer Teachers Program provides upper-level undergraduates at Temple the opportunity to experience the challenges and rewards of college-level teaching, to develop their own pedagogical skills by working closely with their faculty mentors, and to provide supplemental instruction in lower-level and GenEd courses.
+The Diamond Peer Teachers Program is a competitive program providing upper division undergraduates at Temple the opportunity to experience the challenges and rewards of college-level teaching, to develop their own pedagogical skills by working closely with their faculty mentors, and to provide supplemental instruction in lower-level and GenEd courses.

-- Have earned at least an A- in the course or courses (or equivalents) for which they are applying to be a Peer Teacher.
+- Have earned at least an A- in the course for which they are applying to be a Peer Teacher.

-Peer Teachers can apply to work in any first- or second-year course in their major or in any GenEd course; students in the following disciplines/areas are especially encouraged to apply: Accounting, Biology, Chemistry, CIS, Economics, Finance, GenEd, Intellectual Heritage, Mathematics, MIS, Physics, Psychology, Sociology, and Statistics.
+Peer Teachers may apply to work in any first- or second-year course in their major or in any GenEd course; students in the following disciplines are especially encouraged to apply: Accounting, Biology, Chemistry, CIS, Economics, Finance, Mathematics, MIS, Physics, Psychology, Sociology, and Statistics.

 Approximately 40 positions will be available per semester, 15 of which are reserved for GenEd courses.

-More information on the program can be found on the Senior Vice Provost’s website .
+The application and more information can be found on the Senior Vice Provost’s website .